Rebecca Peterson: 2012–17: First steps on the WTA Tour

 Peterson debuted on the WTA Tour in 2012, where she was handed a wildcard in both singles and doubles at the 2012 Swedish Open.
 However, she failed in both competition in the first round.
 In 2013, Peterson also was handed a wildcard for the 2013 Swedish Open, in both singles and doubles, but again failed to reach second round in both competitions.

 In 2014 at the Miami Open, Peterson reached the second round after retirement of Mona Barthel during their first-round match, but Ekaterina Makarova was better in second round.
 This was Rebecca's first appearance at some Premier 5/Premier Mandatory tournament.
 For the third time in a row, Rebecca got wildcards for both singles and doubles at 2014 Swedish Open, but this time she was successful in doubles.
 In singles, she lost in round one to Jana Čepelová, but in doubles, together with Johanna Larsson, she won two matches and entered semifinal, in which Andreja Klepač/María Teresa Torró Flor defeated them.

 At the 2015 Rio Open, she failed to qualify in singles but in doubles she booked her first WTA Tour final and succeeded to win the title.
 At 2015 Nürnberger Versicherungscup, she passed qualifying and then lost to Angelique Kerber.
 At the Swedish Open, this time in doubles her ranking allowed her to enter the main draw; however, she lost in the first round.
 But she reached quarterfinals in singles as a wildcard player.
 At the US Open, she played her first qualifying round at a Grand Slam tournament and finished in the second round.
 At the Guangzhou Open, Peterson reached second round in singles and semifinals in doubles.

 In 2016, Peterson had unnotable results, often reaching first or second rounds but failed to get into main draw at all four Grand Slam tournaments.
 In doubles, she reached the quarterfinals of the Copa Colsanitas and Swedish Open.
-Peterson first attempt to play on WTA Tour in 2017 was at Wimbledon, where she was stopped in qualifying.
-Her first main draw appearance came at the Swedish Open, where she lost in the first round in singles, but in doubles reached the quarterfinals.
+In 2017, Peterson played at Wimbledon where she was stopped in qualifying.
+Her first main-draw appearance on WTA Tour came at the Swedish Open where she lost in the first round in singles, but in doubles reached the quarterfinals.